jacket430/jacket430.github.io/_pages/FNFest Song Repo.md

 - "Basic" conversions from FNFestival are missing Vocal charts and animations in Rock Band, due to the way Vocals are charted in FNFest.
 - "Full" conversions have been hand-authored with full animations and lighting effects.
 - "Full" conversions have Vocal charts and animations in Rock Band.
-- "Full" conversions may also have Keys, or "Pro" instruments.
+- "Full" conversions may also have Keys or Pro instruments.

 ### Returning Songs